 The multi-storey car park will be on the left.
 The north car park is clearly signposted.

-Portsmouth City Council has provided interactive maps on their website for people wishing to cycle to Queen Alexandra Hospital as part of their My Journey campaign.
-These maps can be accessed here
+Portsmouth City Council has helpful advice for people wishing to cycle to Queen Alexandra Hospital as part of their My Journey campaign.
+A quieter route map for cycling can be accessed here

-Please note there are a few cycle paths which lead directly to the hospital, however the main routes to the hospital will be via the roads mentioned on the routes above (for cars).
+Please note there are not yet any dedicated cycle paths which lead directly to the hospital, so be prepared to use the roads or dismount and walk the last few metres.

-Members of the public riding their bicycle to Queen Alexandra Hospital can leave it in one of more than 100 spaces for bikes.
+Members of the public riding their bicycle to Queen Alexandra Hospital can leave it in one of more than 100 racks.
 The bike areas are situated in the multi-storey car park and outside the North Entrance, Emergency Department and the Paediatric Emergency Department.

 Bicycles are left at the owner’s own risk.